zouhair/NHLGames/README.md

 # First use
 ## Message about the hosts file
-First time you start NHLGames it will ask you if you wish to view the Hosts file.
-That's mean the app has changed a system file to let you use NHLGames without issues by adding a line like this one `XXX.XXX.XXX.XXX www.hosting.site.com` at the end of it.
+First time you start NHLGames it will ask if you wish to view the Hosts file.
+That means the app has changed a system file to let you use NHLGames without issues by adding a line like this one `XXX.XXX.XXX.XXX www.hosting.site.com` at the end of it.
 If you want to view the changes, then click Yes and you will have to select Notepad to view the file.
 If NHLGames did not succesfully changed this file, see the [hosts file](#hosts-file) section.

 ## Setup
 To be able to play streams properly, you have to choose a media player in the ![image](https://cloud.githubusercontent.com/assets/23088305/25557243/ce306f64-2cdb-11e7-9fa3-a4a73161c3ea.png) tab.
 Make sure the player that you choose has a valid path to the EXE file.

 MPV player comes with NHLGames.
-So if you don't have or want VLC/MPC players, just use our default media player to stream games.
+So if you don't have or want VLC/MPC players, just use our default media player to watch games.
 Make sure you select mpv as the default player.

-If you want to changes some settings, see the [Settings](#settings) section.
+If you want to change some settings, see the [Settings](#settings) section.

 ### Hosts file
-To test your hosts file, go to Settings and press on `Test Hosts File` button.
-It should tell you if everything is fine.
+To test your hosts file, go to Settings and click on `Test Hosts File` button.
+It should tells you if everything is fine.

-If NHLGames is not set properly, press on `Open Hosts File` and select Notepad to open it, or go to `C:\Windows\System32\Drivers\etc` and open `hosts` using Notepad.
+If NHLGames is not set properly, click on `Open Hosts File` and select Notepad to open it, or go to `C:\Windows\System32\Drivers\etc` and open `hosts` by using Notepad.
 Go at the end of the file and make sure that our entry is there.
-You can find the entry in the Settings tab next to the Hosts buttons.
-If you don't find it, you will have to add it manually (if NHLGames don't have access to it) or try `Add Hosts entry` button.
+You can find the entry in the Settings tab, next to the Hosts buttons.
+If you don't find it, you will have to add it manually (if NHLGames doesn't have access to it) or try `Add Hosts entry` button.

 ## Requirements
-NHLGames is an app builded on .Net Framework 4.6.
+NHLGames is an app built on .Net Framework 4.6.
 So, it's only available on Windows.
-If you run NHLGames on a Windows older than Windows 8 you will probably need to install [.Net Framework 4.6](https://www.microsoft.com/en-ca/download/details.aspx?id=30653)
+If you run NHLGames on Windows 7 or older you will probably need to install [.Net Framework 4.6](https://www.microsoft.com/en-ca/download/details.aspx?id=30653)

 # User interface
 Everytime you launch NHLGames it will search for today's games.